iiasa/rime/README.md

 - the `rime-run-table` script requires `--ignore-ssp` so that it does not attempt to match GSAT `ssp-family` with the impact table's SSP family (this must be done on-request in `rime-run-timeseries`)

-- the `rime-run-timeseries` script uses `--warming-level-step 0.01` to interpolate the impact table prior to binning, for a smoother result (this is done by default in `rime-run-table` since it relies on `scipy.interpolate.RegularGridInterpolator`).
+- the `rime-run-timeseries` script uses `--interp-warming-levels` to interpolate the impact table prior to binning (default step of 0.01 deg.
+C), for a smoother result (this is done by default in `rime-run-table` since it relies on `scipy.interpolate.RegularGridInterpolator`).

 - The resamples GSAT (almost) perfectly covers the `table` version, as desired